Topics

 🚨 If your vet finds any issues during this testing phase, your pup may not be able to undergo cataract surgery.

 • The surgical procedure.
 Cataracts are generally removed with phacoemulsification, a procedure using an ultrasonic device that breaks up and removes the cloudy lens from the eye.
-Once the lens with the cataract has been removed, the veterinary surgeon can place an artificial (called an intraocular lens, or IOL) in the eye to help focus light onto your dog’s retina and restore clear vision.
+Once the lens with the cataract has been removed, the veterinary surgeon can place an artificial in the eye to help focus light onto your dog’s retina and restore clear vision.

 • Post-surgery steps.
 In most cases, your dog will stay at the vet overnight for monitoring following cataract surgery, or possibly longer.